Bitmoji

 Bitmoji is a cartoon-style digital avatar and personalized emoji from Snap Inc. The feature is offered through its own mobile app and via integration within the company's Snapchat messenger.
 Bitmoji dates back to the 2007 launch of Bitstrips, which ran a website for creating comic strips using personalized avatars.
+The standalone Bitmoji app was retired on June 30, 2026, with the features integrated from the app into Snapchat.

 Features

 The Bitmoji virtual outfits wardrobe includes a large number of different clothes that regularly get refreshed and expanded and includes local and cultural clothes from around the world.
 Snap often teams up with fashion brands and designers (like Prada and Ralph Lauren) or sports associations (like the NBA) to create and include official clothes and accessories available for use in Bitmoji.

 Bitmoji Stories is a feature showing comic strips featuring a user and their friends in Snapchat.
 It originally launched in November 2018.

-Bitmoji stickers have been integrated within the Gboard virtual keyboard.
-It has been reported that Bitmoji will no longer appear within Gboard from December 2025.
+Bitmoji stickers were integrated within the Gboard virtual keyboard.
+Bitmoji stickers were removed from Gboard on December 15th, 2025.
 In September 2022, it was announced that Bitmojis will also become watch faces in Wear OS.

 In January 2020, Snap launched Bitmoji TV, which are 4-minute cartoons featuring a user's avatars.

 Bitmoji Lens Games was launched in June 2025.